w3f/Grants-Program/applications/solidity-verifier-for-accountable-light-client.md

 Darwinia has been following cross-chain innovations, especially from W3F and Polkadot, and trying to apply these innovations in practice.

-The cross-chain solutions we are currently focusing on are mainly on-chain light clients.
-So we know the importance of this kind of light client system described in the paper.
+The cross-chain solutions Darwinia is currently focusing on are mainly on-chain light clients.
+As a dev company contributing to Darwinia, we know the importance of this kind of light client system described in the paper.

 ### Project Details